srest2021/atclean/README.md

 * Converts light curve data from different surveys (e.g., Rubin, TESS) into a standardized format using the specified preset configuration (column_name_preset.<SURVEY_NAME> in `config.ini`).
 * Allows users to retain additional columns via the `extra_columns` field in `config.ini`.
 * Searches for RA, Dec, and discovery date information from the command line and the light curves' RA and Dec columns.
 Saves this information to `snlist.txt` if found.
-* Outputs files in a structured format under the directory specified by the `atclean_input` field in `config.ini`.
+* Outputs files in under the directory specified by the `atclean_input` field in `config.ini`.
+Files will adhere to the ATClean filename scheme, will be split by filter, and undergo several data preprocessing steps.

 #### `column_name_preset` config sections in `config.ini`